bodo-ai/Bodo/docs_new/docs/file_io.md

 To read a dataframe from a Snowflake database, users can use `pd.read_sql` with their Snowflake username and password:
-`pd.read_sql(query,snowflake://<username>:<password>@url)`.
+`pd.read_sql(query, "snowflake://<username>:<password>@url")`.

 ### Prerequisites

-In order to be able to query Snowflake from Bodo, you will have to install the Snowflake connector.
-If you're using Bodo in a conda
+In order to be able to query Snowflake from Bodo, installing the Snowflake connector is necessary (it is installed by default in Bodo Platform).
+If you are using Bodo in a conda
 environment:

 ``` shell
 conda install -c conda-forge snowflake-connector-python
 ```

-If you've installed Bodo using pip, then you can install the Snowflake connector using pip as well:
+If you have installed Bodo using pip, then you can install the Snowflake connector using pip as well:

 ``` shell